 There is a high threat of terrorist attack, kidnapping, violent civil unrest and crime across much of Nigeria.
 Exercise extreme caution.
-Consider obtaining professional security advice.
-The security situation could deteriorate without warning and you could be caught up in violence directed at others.
+Consider getting professional security advice.
+The security situation could deteriorate without warning and you could be caught in violence directed at others.

 In recent years Nigeria-based militant groups, including Boko Haram (also known as Islamic State West Africa Province), have carried out large-scale and often simultaneous attacks against a range of targets in Nigeria.
 Attacks, which can include the use of explosive devices (including suicide bombers) and gun fire, have been most frequent in the north-eastern states to which we advise against all travel.

 Travellers are reminded of the threat of terrorist attacks in Nigeria, including at hotels in major cities frequented by foreigners.

 Terrorist attacks can occur anywhere in Nigeria.
 Locations frequented by foreigners have been attacked in the past and may be targeted in the future.
 Attacks may be indiscriminate and target public places where large crowds gather.

 Terrorists may launch attacks to coincide with religious festivals, national holidays, significant dates and anniversaries, especially during the Ramadan, Christmas and Easter periods.
 In early June 2017, Boko Haram militants staged multiple attacks in Maiduguri Borno State, a do not travel area, killing at least 11 people.

 Exercise vigilance in crowded public places, including bars, hotels, restaurants, shopping mall, markets, places of worship, transport hubs and camps for displaced persons.
 The high threat of kidnapping remains in Northern and Middle Belt states, such as Bauchi, Gombe, Kano, Kaduna, Niger and Adamawa states.

 Aid workers in the region should exercise heightened vigilance and review personal security plans.